 If you would like to find therapeutic boarding schools or boys ranches in or near St. Louis, Missouri, take into account that Teen Challenge Adventure Ranch may be exactly what you are interested in.
 Located in Northwest Arkansas, it is obviously a distance from St. Louis, Missouri, but that may be a good thing.
-Consider this: For teens in need of intervention, time spent away from your hometown–away from the effect of friends and familiar places—could be precisely the right thing to cause a big change.
-Parents from across the country, including St. Louis, Missouri,select Teen Challenge Adventure Ranch for their sons.
+Consider this: For teens in need of intervention, time spent away from your hometown — away from the negative impact of friends and familiar places — away–away from the effect of friends and familiar places—could be precisely the right thing to cause a big change.
+Parents from across the country, including St. Louis, Missouri, select Teen Challenge Adventure Ranch for their son.

-As the very first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been serving families more than 45 years.
+As the very first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been serving families for more than five decades.
 We believe that a relationship with Jesus Christ is the primary avenue for healing in the lives of the teenage boys we serve.
 Every significant component of our program is biblically based.
 We believe that centering our program on Christ explains why numerous teenage boys have realized success here, even where other programs have failed.

 MORE STAFF — First, we keep student-to-staff ratios low to ensure boys get a lot of supervision and personal attention.
 Our staff are highly trained and most have bachelor or master’s degrees in their area of work.